dharmab/bmw-f750gs-f850gs/models-and-packages.md

 ### F750GS

 - A different camshaft, intake and engine map are used from the F850GS.
 This lowers power to 77hp/61ft-lb.
+  - Recommended fuel octane is 91 RON/87 AKI (Regular)
-This accomodates a governer to further reduce power to comply with European A2 license restrictions, making the F750GS suitable for less experienced European riders.
+  - This also accomodates a governer to further reduce power to comply with European A2 license restrictions, making the F750GS suitable for less experienced European riders.
 - Cast aluminum alloy wheels are equipped with a 19-inch front wheel diameter.